sighupio/fury-kubernetes-monitoring/kubeadm-sm/README.md

 ## Alerts

-Followings are predefined alerts that Prometheus can send alert notifications for, if it's configured with an AlertManager.
+Followings alerts are already defined for this package.

 ### kubernetes-absent-kubeadm
 | Parameter | Description | Severity | Interval |